oroinc/documentation/backend/entities/entity-fallback.rst

      */
     protected $someFieldName;

-An example of adding field by migration:
+An example of adding a field by migration:

 .. code-block:: php